-Neighbourhood Planning North Dorset
+Neighbourhood planning in North Dorset

-Support, Advice and Funding
+Support, advice and funding

 An increase in neighbourhood planning activity means that there are now nine neighbourhood plans currently in production, covering 13 parishes within North Dorset.
 This has lead to the appointment of a full time neighbourhood planning officer, the first in Dorset, to provide planning advice and help communities to develop neighbourhood plans and produce the background studies needed to support their local policies.
 Neighbourhood plans can only be adopted following an examination in public and a local referendum.
 Support will also be given to help communities take their plans through these processes.

 The government awarded a contract on 14 March 2013 to Locality in partnership with the Royal Town Planning Institute, Planning Aid England and partners to deliver a new £9.5 million, 2-year programme to support communities to progress their neighbourhood development plans and neighbourhood development orders.
 The Department for Communities and Local Government (DCLG) has announced that there will be a new programme for supporting neighbourhood planning starting in 2015 and they are currently seeking a partner to deliver this programme.
 Further information is available from the Locality webpage (opens in a new window).